mikelvallejo/mikelvallejo/README.md

 - 👀 I’m interested in Data, Product and Marketing
 - 🌱 I’m currently learning Data Analytics & Data Science
 - 💞️ I’m looking to collaborate on projects all around the world :)
-- 📫 My email: mikel.vallejo@opendeusto.es
+- 📫 My email: mikelvallejo9@gmail.com

 <!---
 mikelvallejo/mikelvallejo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.